-Against the full-year budget of £77.542m there is a projected underspend of £0.356m (0.5%).
+Against the full-year budget of £77.324m there is a projected underspend of £0.202m (0.3%) which is an adverse movement of £0.558m.
 The main variances are:

-a) Learning Disabilities are projected to overspend by £1.623m, included within this is £1.435m in relation to community care packages and £0.176m for residential placements.
+a) Learning Disabilities are projected to overspend by £1.827m (adverse movement £0.204m), included within this is £1.503m (£0.068m adverse movement) in relation to community care packages and £0.367m (£0.175m adverse movement) for residential placements.
+The adverse movement in residential placements relates to double running costs for service users unable to move to Trindlemoss due to COVID and we continued to pay for their previous placement until they could move in.
 The 2020-21 budget for all adult care packages (LD, PD and MH) were realigned with any projected underspends in other areas being used to reduce the LD projected overspend.
 2020-21 savings relating to the implementation of the Adult Community Support Contract are delayed as the full implementation of the CM2000 system has been postponed as the focus has been on the response to COVID-19, the financial benefits of the system are included in the projection later in the year.
 Community Learning Disability Care packages are proving to be one of the most challenging areas to address overspends.
 The current projection assumes the current level of commissioned support will continue for the year, there are opportunities to reduce this commitment as a significant number of these care packages were reduced or suspended during lock down, these will be reviewed when services are re-started to ensure support is re-started at the appropriate level, this may potentially reduce the year-end projected position.

-- b) Community Mental Health services are projected to underspend by £0.208m mainly due to a reduction in care packages.
-There has been a reduction in the number of care packages since the start of the year and there have been some temporary reductions to care packages during lock-down, currently these are assumed to be temporary reductions, these will also be reviewed when brought back online. - c) The Lead Partnership for Mental Health has an overall projected underspend of £1.796m which consists of: - A projected overspend in Adult Inpatients of £0.271m mainly due to the delay in closing the Lochranza ward on the Ailsa site.
-This projected overspend has significantly reduced from the position in 2019-20 (£0.549m) as there are firm plans in place to discharge the remaining patients and close the ward during August 2020.
-Staff re-deployment costs have been included in the projection and the overspend may reduce if alternatives can be identified for displaced staff sooner. - UNPACS is projected to underspend by £0.187m based on current placements, this is also an improved position from last year. - A projected underspend of £0.350m in Elderly Inpatients due to the completion of the work to reconfigure the Elderly Mental wards, this represents the part-year saving with the full financial benefit being available in 2021-22 (est £0.934m).
-Staff re-deployment costs have been included in the projection and the underspend may increase if alternatives can be identified for displaced staff sooner. - A projected underspend in MH Pharmacy of £0.190m due to continued lower substitute prescribing costs. - The target for turnover or vacancy savings for the Lead Partnership is held within the Lead Partnership as this is a Pan-Ayrshire target.
-There is a projected overrecovery of the vacancy savings target of £1.4m in 2020-21, further information on this is included in the table below:
+- b) Community Mental Health services are projected to underspend by £0.254m (£0.046m favourable movement) mainly due to a reduction in care packages.
+There has been a reduction in the number of care packages since the start of the year and there have been some temporary reductions to care packages during lock-down, currently these are assumed to be temporary reductions, these will also be reviewed when brought back online. - c) The Lead Partnership for Mental Health has an overall projected underspend of £1.361m (adverse movement of £0.435m) which consists of: - A projected overspend in Adult Inpatients of £0.600m (adverse movement of £0.329m) mainly due to the delay in closing the Lochranza ward on the Ailsa site.
+The ward closed during August 2020 but the assumption around staff redeployment costs have been increased which is the reason for the adverse movement and the overspend may reduce if alternatives can be identified for displaced staff sooner. - UNPACS is projected to underspend by £0.187m (no movement) based on current placements, this is also an improved position from last year. - A projected underspend of £0.350m in Elderly Inpatients due to the completion of the work to reconfigure the Elderly Mental wards, this represents the part-year saving with the full financial benefit being available in 2021-22 (est £0.934m).
+Staff re-deployment costs have been included in the projection and the underspend may increase if alternatives can be identified for displaced staff sooner. - A projected underspend in MH Pharmacy of £0.190m (no movement) due to continued lower substitute prescribing costs. - The target for turnover or vacancy savings for the Lead Partnership is held within the Lead Partnership as this is a Pan-Ayrshire target.
+There is a projected over-recovery of the vacancy savings target of £1.187m in 2020-21, further information on this is included in the table below: